 This above is a list of what may not be produced by a cottage food business.
 If a food is not listed here as prohibited, it will be allowed.

 While the initial bill we filed allowed just about all homemade or harvested foods to be sold with minimal regulation, we knew that was likely going to be too extreme.
-We introduced the bill to start the conversation about food freedom and were pleasantly surprised to find public health groups open to taking this new approach to cottage foods, as long as we started a bit more gradually.
+We introduced the bill to start the conversation about food freedom and were pleasantly surprised to find other stakeholders open to taking this new approach to cottage foods, as long as we started a bit more gradually.
 There could be opportunity to go further in the future, but it is a huge step in the right direction that we were able to negotiate the current list, which allows for all non-potentially hazardous foods to be sold under cottage food law.

 Nuts, grain products, frozen soup mixes, syrups, flavored honeys, refreshing beverages, and more!
 Are you dreaming yet?